 You must submit your application, written in English, to BRIDGE@health.sdu.dk.

 1) Research plan (5 pages)

 You are welcome to contact us if you have any questions regarding the application.

-If you’re granted funding, we expect you to deposit your data and research results in OPEN which after publication will be included in the database.
+If you’re granted funding, we expect you to use OPEN for secure managmanet of sensitive research data relating to the Brain Bank.
+OPEN can assists with extraction of data from autopsy reports, medical responsa and records (based on availability) to research projects admitted to OPEN (Please refer to OPENs homepage regarding conditions and potential cost for use of the infrastructure).
+Data mined from Brain Bank material (wet and dry) should be submitted to the Brain Bank database where applicable after publication.
 Approval by the local ethical committee to use the tissue has to be obtained in collaboration with Head of Brain Bank and Associate Professor Martin Wirenfeldt Nielsen, Department of Pathology and is a pre-requisite, however, this can be obtained after grant approval.
 You’re expected to submit a report of the used expenses at the end of the project period.